-Apparently, the pain I had in my check was a result of a sinus infection, which the antibiotics I’d taken may have resolved.
+The pain I had in my check resulted from a sinus infection, which the antibiotics I’d taken may have resolved.
 What a relief!
 I was anticipating bad news, not such good news.
 We’re both thrilled.
 After we left the dental office, we headed to Click’s Pharmacy, a store comparable to a CVS or Walgreen in the US.
 Tom waited in the car while I shopped.

 I loaded up on some much-needed cosmetic items.
 After all, I hadn’t been to such a store in over a year, back in the US at the end of 2019.
-Actually, it was fun to load up on some of my favorite items.
+It was fun to load up on some of my favorite items.
 In my old life, I usually used department store cosmetics.
-In the past eight years plus, I’ve been content using drugstore items when I’m able to find such a drug store in any given country.
+In the past eight years plus, I’ve been content using drugstore items when I can find such a drug store in any given country.
 It’s not always possible.

-After Click’s we drove a short distance to the massive Spar Market, which is twice the size of the Spar store in Komatipoort with many more options and again, good prices.
+After Click’s, we drove a short distance to the massive Spar Market, which is twice the size of the Spar store in Komatipoort with many more options and, again, reasonable prices.
 It was more like Sam’s Club or Costco store.
-I felt like a kid in a candy store, squealing with delight, each time I found something new, befitting of our way of eating.
+I felt like a kid in a candy store, squealing with delight each time I found something new, befitting of our way of eating.

 I couldn’t grab the camera quickly enough.
 But first, pellets were on the menu.
-Tom tossed him several containers while happily, I took one photo of him after another.
-As a matter of fact, just to confirm it was him, for which I had no hesitation, Tom looked up old photos of him for comparison and he too agreed, it was, in fact, our boy Little.
+Tom tossed him several containers while, happily, I took one photo of him after another.
+To confirm it was him, for which I had no hesitation, Tom looked up old photos of him for comparison, and he too agreed.
+It was, in fact, our boy Little.
 Sadly, I’d surmised that perhaps he’d been culled during the last culling 2020.

-Now, keeping in mind that science states that pigs are even smarter than dogs and, we all know dogs remember those they love, years after they’ve been separated for whatever reason.
+Keep in mind that science states that pigs are even more intelligent than dogs and, we all know dogs remember those they love years after they’ve been separated for whatever reason.
 Why wouldn’t a pig?
 And Little did.
-He stopped eating pellets while I called him by name, talked to him and looked into his eyes.
+He stopped eating pellets while I called him by name, talked to him, and looked into his eyes.
 If a pig could smile with that goofy snout, he would have been smiling.

 But, I smiled for both of us.
-It took over six weeks for him to come here and find us and I accept the reality that I may not see him for many more weeks or even months to come.
+It took over six weeks for him to come here and find us, and I accept the reality that I may not see him for many more weeks or even months to come.
 Having seen him once was magical.
-Any more times, will be a bonus.
-I doubt he and Tiny will get along and one could scare off the other permanently as happened at the Orange house with Tusker and Basket.
-Basket came after Tusker and dominated the garden.
-Tusker never returned again after having been a regular in our garden for many months.
+Any more times will be a bonus.
+I doubt he and Tiny will get along, and one could scare off the other permanently, as happened at the Orange house with Tusker and Basket.
+The basket came after Tusker and dominated the garden.
+Tusker never returned after having been a regular in our garden for many months.

-Ah, yes, I am a died in the wool, animal lover.
-Some may say I am an “animal whisperer” when so quickly I build relationships with animals, as has always been the case throughout my life.
-I love them all, big and small, but especially those where eye contact becomes a relevant means of communication, coupled with their response to my high-pitched, yet gentle voice.
+Ah, yes, I am a died in the wool animal lover.
+Some may say I am an “animal whisperer” when I quickly build relationships with animals, as has always been the case throughout my life.
+I love them all, big and small, but especially those where eye contact becomes a relevant means of communication, coupled with their response to my high-pitched yet gentle voice.

-We had a great day out and we plan to spend the remainder of today on the veranda, appreciating the cool, rainy weather and the visitors who come to call, hour after hour.
+We had a great day out, and we plan to spend the remainder of today on the veranda, appreciating the cool, rainy weather and the visitors who come to call, hour after hour.
 Whether it’s Tiny, who usually arrives each afternoon around 4:00 pm, Little, whom we don’t know will return, or the 24 impalas who graced us with their presence only minutes ago.
-It’ all magical, and will continue to be so for every moment we spend in this life-changing environment.
+It’s all magical and will continue to be so for every moment we spend in this life-changing environment.